emmalexandria/zenwriter/README.md

 To build from source, you'll require Rust and NodeJS.
 To build this app, clone the repository and then run `npm run tauri build`.
 The binaries can be found in /tauri-src/target/release.

 ## Roadmap
 This repository went public at what I consider to be the V1.0 release.
-There are still outstanding issues, but for now I'm going to take some time away from this project.
-I'll do by best to be a good repo owner and merge good contributions, but for a couple months I won't be around to direct major changes.
+There are still outstanding  bugs & issues, but for now I need some time away from this project.
+As of right now, here are the unresolved bugs and features:

+- Bug with saved indicator not working when file is saved with a dialog
+- Lack of file associations (waiting for Tauri docs on that one)
+- Lack of support for keybind based saving
+- Lack of saving of preferences
+- No responsive scaling of text sizes to window sizes (potentially not needed)

 ## License